By Steven L. Lubetkin|

 This is an extended version of the column that appears in the Voice this month.

-I spent the better part of a recent Sunday eradicating a particularly nasty computer virus from my daughter Shelly’s late-model laptop computer.
+I spent the better part of a recent Sunday with a PC revive expert whom I contacted at their website, eradicating a particularly nasty computer virus from my daughter Shelly’s late-model laptop computer.

 I was surprised to find that the computer had a virus infection, since we have a firewall and antivirus product on all of our machines.